Sinnipee Group

-The Sinnipee Group is a geological group in Wisconsin.
+The Sinnipee Group is geological group in Southern and Eastern Wisconsin.
 It consists primarily of sedimentary carbonate rocks.
 Primarily made of dolomite, it also has limestone as a secondary component and can even have shale imbedded with it.
 It was formed in the Ordovician period and has three rock members: Galena, Decorah, and Platteville formations.

 Formations

 The Platteville Limestone is one of the formations of the Sinnipee Group.
 It is primarily made of limestone.
 It lies over the Glenwood Shale.
 In many places, the Platteville Limestone has dolomitic mottles.
 This member is heavily jointed and the mottles happened before the jointing.
 This particular member is being quarried heavily.
 While not as full as the Decorah Shale, the Platteville Limestone is a large layer that has bryozoans, brachiopods, clams, snails, cephalopods, and trilobites that can be found in the limestone sediments.
 The Platteville Limestone is easily seen along the roads following the Mississippi River due to erosion.